xsyncio/sierra-dev/docs/installation.md

 **What This Does:**
 - Installs Sierra SDK in "editable" mode (`-e`)
 - Installs all required dependencies
-- Makes `sierra-sdk` command available
+- Makes `sierra-dev` command available

 **This will install:**
 - Core Sierra framework